The Lost Charts of Columbus: Plot

 Donald then tells Gladstone a very summarized version of their original adventure, and asks him to throw the helmet back at sea.
 Blue suggests Gladstone throw something else in (i.e. Donald).
 Meanwhile, the nephews discover the lost charts of Christopher Columbus and maps of other claims to North America.
 Afterwards, Donald asks them to find one older than Olaf's.
 Back in Duckburg, our heroes see Gladstone leaving a press conference and ask him if he was claiming ownership of North America.
 Gladstone says he doesn't want the responsibility of being a landlord and that he isn't a descendant of Olaf the Blue.
 Azure is announcing his claim when Donald and his nephews tell the press about an older claim made by an abbot, Saint Brendan, which nullifies Olaf's plan.

 Unfortunately, this causes a lot of people to search for evidence of this claim in order to own North America.
 The artifact which proves this claim was later found by Lawyer Sharky, who, since the abbot took a vow of chastity, instead of trying to prove to be related to him restored his congregation and claimed ownership of North America in its name.
 His victory, just like Azure's, was also short-lived as the nephews find an even older claim made by a Chinese explorer named Hui-Shen.

 At this point, Azure Blue decides to give the Golden Helmet to our heroes, as it's no longer useful for his plans of world domination by controlling America.
 The quest for ownership of North America leads our heroes to the ruins of Teotihuacan, where they find a big old teak wheel proving this claim.
 Sharky finds it and our heroes (mainly Donald) have a lot out trouble keeping him from destroying the wheel.
-When Sharky finally gets the wheel, Azure shows up trying to get the clam and tell Sharky it's too late to destroy the wheel since many witnesses have already saw it.
+When Sharky finally gets the wheel, Azure shows up trying to get the clam and tell Sharky it's too late to destroy the wheel since many witnesses have already seen it.
 Sharky says he found a way to use the wheel to make them both emperors of North America, and brings out their contract Sharky recovered after learning Blue recovered the Golden Helmet.